msnehagup/biztalk-docs/biztalk/install-and-config-guides/upgrade-to-biztalk-server-2020.md

 - **Configuration Files**: Back up all custom configuration files in BizTalk Server 2016.
 BizTalk Server supports migration of changes only in the `btsntsvc.exe.config` and `bm.exe.config` files.

-- **SQL Adapter**: SQL Adapter has been announced deprecated since multiple past releases of BizTalk Server.
-This is now removed from BizTalk Server 2020 installation.
-Upgrade will change existing EDI batching related ports and ESBT exceptions port to WCF-SQL Adapter.
-If you are still using SQL Adapter for anything other than BizTalk out of box components, redesign them to use WCF-SQL adapter before starting upgrade.
+- **SQL Adapter**: SQL Adapter is **removed** from BizTalk Server 2020 installation.
+It is in deprecated state in BizTalk Server 2016 and versions prior to that.
+BizTalk Server 2020 Upgrade will change ports associated with EDI batching or ESBT exceptions to use WCF-SQL Adapter.
+It is **user responsibility** to eliminate any other use of SQL Adapter in their BizTalk solution **prior to applying the BizTalk Server 2020 Upgrade**.

 ### BAM